Legal Notices →

 Value Added Tax

-To our charges and some of the disbursements there must, of course, be added Value Added Tax (VAT) unless they are exempt, for instance if you permanently reside outside the European Community.
+To our charges and some of the disbursements there must, of course, be added Value Added Tax (VAT) unless they are exempt, for instance if you permanently reside outside the United Kingdom you may not be liable pay VAT.

 Manner of Payment and Other Transactions